Dingwall Designer Guitars

 Dingwall Designer Guitars is a manufacturer of bass guitars and electric guitars based in Saskatoon, Saskatchewan, Canada.
 It employs the fanned-fret system started by Novax Guitars for manufacturing basses, increasing the scale length of the strings on the bass side of the guitar compared to the treble side.
 This design is more akin to a piano or harp, giving the bass strings length that increases the sustain.

 Dingwall produces 9 different models of bass guitars: 7 of them are produced out of their main shop in Saskatoon, while the remaining 2 models are manufactured in China using North American sourced materials and set-up again in Canada.
-The model names of the Dingwall bass guitar line-up are the Prima Artist, Z, Lee Sklar Signature, Super J, Super P, Afterburner I, Afterburner II, D-Bird series, Combustion, and NG.
+The model names of the Dingwall bass guitar line-up are the Prima Artist, Z, Lee Sklar Signature, Super J, Super P, Afterburner I, Afterburner II, D-Roc series, Combustion, and NG.
 The company was founded in Saskatoon, Saskatchewan, by Sheldon Dingwall in 1987, and its headquarters are still located there.

-Dingwall is a privately held corporation, with Sheldon Dingwall serving as the Chief Executive Officer (CEO).
+Dingwall is a privately held corporation, with Sheldon Dingwall serving as the chief executive officer (CEO).

-Origins
+History

 Sheldon Dingwall played music from a young age, starting with piano at the age of 5, drums at the age of 10, and guitar at the age of 12.
-He built his first guitar in his uncle's workshop, when he couldn't find the Floyd Rose guitar he wanted to buy, and decided to build it himself instead.
+He became a professional guitar player and built his first guitar in his uncle's workshop, when he couldn't find the Floyd Rose guitar he wanted to buy, and decided to build it himself instead.
 His uncle mentored Sheldon with notions of woodworking, metalworking and finishing, after which he built 3 guitars, which he toured with for 3 years.
 He modified those guitars during his tours, in his hotel rooms, after which Sheldon decided to go back to Saskatoon to start a guitar neck manufacturing business.

 He got a job at a local music store, doing guitar repairs.
 After some time the store offered Sheldon to set up a shop in their store, first making necks, later making also bodies, and later on to entire instrument builds.
-Some time later he started making bass guitars, which eventually led to using fanned-frets, which have since become Dingwall Guitar's most distinguishing feature.
+In 1992, he started making bass guitars, wondering how to get a similar tone as the low strings of a piano.
+He discovered Ralph Novak invention of fanned frets guitars and applied it to bass which have since become Dingwall Guitar's most distinguishing feature.
+His Voodoo 5 string bass was unveiled at the 1993 NAMM Show.

+In 1996, the entire Dingwall factory was destroyed in a fire and rebuilt at a later date.